Sabicool/Medicine/01 Disciplines/Respiratory/Investigations/Blood Gas Interpretation.md

 				- Correlate with history, exam and chest X-ray
 		6. Check for dyshaemoglobinaemia from the co-oximetry
 2. Determine pH status (7.35-7.45)
-	- pH <7.35: Acidosis: increase in the serum hydrogen ion concentration, lowers the pH and results in acidaemia
+	- pH <7.35: acidaemia: increase in the serum hydrogen ion concentration, lowers the pH
-	 - pH >7.45: Alkalosis: decreases the hydrogen ion concentration and results in alkalaemia
+	 - pH >7.45: alkalaemia: decreases the hydrogen ion concentration, raises the pH
 3. Determine the primary disorder
 	- $P\rm{a}\ce{CO2}$: Determine the respiratory component (35-45 mmHg)
 		- $P\rm{a}\ce{CO2}$ <35 ⇒ ↑ respiratory rate ⇒ alkalotic change